 In the case of determining the best coding bootcamp for you, one important limitation is how much money you have available.

-Choose the one that speaks to you
+Choose the coding bootcamp that speaks to you

-Explore students’ stories, look at what you’ll be doing or how a day or week as a full-time or part-time developer student in a particular bootcamp is like.
+To get this feeling, explore student stories, look at what you’ll be doing or how a day or week as a full-time or part-time developer student in a particular bootcamp is like.